26 Dec 6 quiet beaches on the island of Phuket – 2016

-About 2km south of Patong on the way to Karon you can find Tri Tra Beach which is an open and sunny beach, perfect for sunbathing.
-It’s not secluded by any means but it is a huge amount quieter than Patong or Karon.
+About 2km south of Patong on the way to Karon you can find Tri Tra Beach.
+This is an open and sunny beach, perfect for sunbathing.
+It’s not secluded but it is quieter than Patong or Karon.
 The water is rocky at low tide but there is good snorkelling here.
-You can get to one of Phuket’s best beaches, Freedom Beach from Tri Tra by longtail boat from here too.
-Tri Tra beach is reached by going south along the last part of Patong’s Beach Road. and taking a left turn at the Amari Coral Beach Resort then turn down the road that leads to the Tri Trang Resort.
+You can get to one of Phuket’s best beaches, Freedom Beach from Tri Tra by longtail boat too.
+Tri Tra beach is reached by going south along the last part of Patong’s Beach Road. and taking a left turn at the Amari Coral Beach Resort.
+Then turn down the road that leads to the Tri Trang Resort.

-Freedom Beach is 2km south of Patong and is a really beautiful beach with white sand, lush vegetation and crystal clear water.
-It is only accessible by longtail boat during high season, which is from December to May.
-The shortest route is from the southern end of Patong near the bridge but you can take a boat from Kata or Karon Beach too.
-From Patong Beach the price is usually 1,000 -1,200 baht per person for a round trip.
+Freedom Beach is 2km south of Patong and is a beautiful beach with white sand and crystal clear water.
+It’s only accessible by longtail boat during high season.
+The shortest route is from the southern end of Patong near the bridge.
+However, you can take a boat from Kata or Karon Beach too.
+From Patong Beach, the price is usually 1,000 -1,200 baht per person for a round trip.

-About 3km south of the main part of Patong, this beach is beautiful and although a little rocky at low tide is fine for swimming all year round.
+About 3km south of Patong, this beach is beautiful and although rocky at low tide is fine for swimming.
 It is also good for snorkelling.
 The beach is 150 metres long and you can find shade under palm trees.
-Paradise Beach is located on the same headland as Tri Tra so follow the same directions for finding Tri Tra beach, but drive past the entrance to Tri Trang Resort, pass Merlin Beach Resort and follow the road to Emerald Bay.
+Paradise Beach is located on the same headland as Tri Tra.
+Follow the same directions but drive past the entrance to Tri Trang Resort.
+Pass Merlin Beach Resort and follow the road to Emerald Bay.
 Keep on going until you reach Paradise car park.

 Kata Noi Beach

-Kata Noi is just a few minutes drive south from Kata Beach and you can also walk it in around 15 mintues.
-Follow the beach road southwards until starts to go uphill.
-Follow the steeper cliff road up and along for 10 minutes and you will find yourself looking down on a very private and beautiful beach with some very exclusive resorts such as the Kata Thani Resort This beach has everything; it’s close to Kata and Karon, has wonderful white sand, lots of places to eat and is also great for sunbathing and snorkelling.
+Kata Noi is just a few minutes drive south from Kata Beach and you can walk it in around 15 minutes.
+Follow the beach road southwards until it starts to go uphill.
+Follow the cliff road up for 10 minutes.
+You’ll find a private and beautiful beach with some exclusive resorts such as the Kata Thani Resort.
 A really lovely place to spend an afternoon.

 Nai Harn Beach

 Nai Harn Beach is situated in one of the most beautiful bays in Phuket with the white sand stretching for more than 800 metres.
-It is on the southernmost tip of Phuket, is where you will find the Phuket Yacht Club, Nai Harn beach is renowned for its spectacular sunsets.
+It is on the southernmost tip of Phuket, where you will find the Phuket Yacht Club, Nai Harn beach is renowned for its spectacular sunsets.
 It’s not very developed due to the location of a nearby monastery.
-The beach is ideal for swimming during high season, November to June but is not safe during low season.
+The beach is ideal for swimming during high season but is not safe during low season.
 It has some great places to eat just a short walk from the beach in the little town.
 To get to Nai Harn drive past Kata beach, up the slope towards the Sunset Bar and follow the road towards Rawai.
 Once there you will see a road sign for Nai Harn Beach.
-It is around a 30 minute drive from Kata.
+It is around a 30-minute drive from Kata.